leiyang203/MetaGH/README.md

 python data_process.py
 ```

-This script automatically processes the original PrimeKG dataset and produces the few-shot task splits used in our experiments, including:
+This script automatically processes the original PrimeKG dataset and produces the few-shot task splits used in our experiments

-train_tasks.json

-valid_tasks.json

-test_tasks.json

-and the corresponding entity/relation mappings.

-All generated files will be saved under the data/ directory by default.

 2️⃣ Train and Evaluate the Model